 Slow Cooker Jamaican Chicken Stew

-- 3 pounds chicken drumsticks and thighs on the bone
+- 3 pounds chicken parts

 - 2 teaspoons curry powder